nicoloverardo/matrix-regression/README.md

 # Matrix Regression
-Implementation of the MatrixRegression (MR) algorithm as presented in the paper:
+Implementation of the MatrixRegression (MR) algorithm for multi-label text classification that can be used in an online learning context.
+It is presented in the following paper:

 [Popa, I. & Zeitouni, Karine & Gardarin, Georges & Nakache, Didier & Métais, Elisabeth.
 (2007).
 Text Categorization for Multi-label Documents and Many Categories.
 421 - 426.
 10.1109/CBMS.2007.108.](https://www.researchgate.net/publication/4257876_Text_Categorization_for_Multi-label_Documents_and_Many_Categories)